iAmInActions/XLinuxStuffInBrowser/README.md

 # XLinuxStuffInBrowser

+# IMPORTANT:
+AT THE MOMENT, NO FILES MODIFIED IN THE VIRTUAL ENVIORMENT WILL BE STORED AFTER CLOSING YOUR BROWSER TAB!!!
+MAKE SURE TO UPLOAD DOCUMENTS OR GAME SAVES BEFORE CLOSING.
+IF YOU DONT, THEY WILL BE GONE FOREVER!!!

+I am not responsible to any lost data caused by crashes, bugs or other unforseeable problems you may encounter.

 # Web desktop
 A fully working desktop that runs in the web browser using my own fork of noVNC.